vertyll/project-a-microservices/README.md

 - Role Service: Consumes event and assigns default roles
 - Mail Service: Consumes event and sends welcome email

+Each step is handled by the respective service's hexagonal architecture, ensuring clean separation between event handling (adapters) and business logic (domain core).

 ### Event-Driven Communication

-Services communicate asynchronously through Kafka events:
+Services communicate asynchronously through Kafka events, implemented as external adapters in the hexagonal architecture:

 - **UserRegisteredEvent**: Triggered when a new user registers
 - **UserActivatedEvent**: Triggered when a user activates their account